HarshaKamakshigari/LockBox/README.md

-# 🔐 AES File Encryption Web App
+# 🔐LockBox AES File Encryption Web App

 A simple and secure AES file encryption and decryption web app built using **FastAPI** for the backend and **HTML** for the frontend.
 It allows users to encrypt and decrypt files using AES encryption directly in their browser.